 Now, on to the storyline.
 The beginning and the middle of the movie was great – lots of progression and funny scenes.
 However, the end ruined it all for me.
 The end was SO anti-climatic.
 From the beginning towards the end, anticipation was formed for the final, magnificent third contest.
 There were car races and haunted houses inspired by “The Shining” to lead up to the big finale.
 But when the finale came, I was so disappointed.
 All the action led up to just 5 minutes of the main character – Parzival – playing the arcade game “adventure”.
 SO BORING.
 Even more, after he won the contest, another 10 minutes was spent on him having a virtual talk with the game’s creator – James Halliday.
 DOUBLE BORING.

 Overall, I would rate this movie a NAY.
 I know some of y’all will try to fight me about my decision, but IT IS FINAL.
 Even if the graphics and the CGI were amazing, it ain’t nothing without a good storyline.
 And in this movie, the anti-climatic ending really ruined the whole movie for me.
+By the way, have you ever wondered how much does movie theater popcorn cost?
 Do you guys agree?
 Or will someone fight me about my opinions in the comments?